City Council approves pay plan for local police and firefighter unions

 “The idea was to get this resolution supporting the infrastructure in place, so that when it can be funded, we don’t have to go back on the infrastructure, we can start funding those things,” said Chris Connally, the interim city manager and the St. Joseph Police Chief.

-The resolution was approved six to two, with council members Gary Roach and Marty Novak being the two nays.
+The resolution was approved six to two, with council members Gary Roach and P.J.
+Kovac being the two nays.

 Possible sources of new funds include an internet sales tax for online purchases, increase to the public safety tax, imposition of a fire tax or a “different significant funding source.”